 Different masks from various African tribes are worn for specific reasons.
-For instance, some are used as icons of power to chase away evil spirits while others are for celebratory purposes and thanksgiving after a successful harvest.
+For instance, some are used as power icons to chase away evil spirits, while others are for celebratory purposes and thanksgiving after a successful harvest.
 Among the people who wear African masks, there are the traditional healers, rainmakers, and young boys during their initiation into adulthood.
-Below we take a look at the various types of African masks and their meaning.
+Take a look at the various types of African masks and their meanings.

 What are the types of African masks?
 Masking rituals are most common in West Africa, the Congo, Mozambique, and parts of Tanzania.
-Even though there are thousands of communities in Africa with masking rituals, we shall only explore a few African masks meanings.
+There are thousands of communities in Africa with masking rituals.
+Here are some popular African mask images and their meanings.

 1. Bamileke mask

 This African mask has its origin in Cameroon.
-This particular type of cover is created in honour of the king and prominent chiefs.
-The masks are decorated with colourful beads, which are symbols of great wisdom while the cowry shells portray wealth.
+This cover is created in honour of the king and prominent chiefs.
+The masks are decorated with colourful beads, which are symbols of great wisdom, while the cowry shells portray wealth.

 2. Pende mask